saggins/directorscut-sdk2013/README.md

 1. Use the transform gizmo to move or rotate the object.

-1. If the object is a model, click "Make Ragdoll" to turn the selected model into a ragdoll.
+1. If the object is a model, click "Make Physical" to create physics objects.
+    - This is currently required for some bones to be manipulated.

-1. Use the "Bone Index" slider to select a bone to transform.
+1. Use the "Physics Object Index" slider to select a physics object to transform.
+    - Alternatively, hold CTRL to select the physics object under the cursor as long as the index is above `-1`.

-1. Press F or click "Freeze Bone" to freeze the bone in place.
+1. Press F or click "Freeze Physics Object" to freeze the physics object in place.

-1. Press Z or click "Selected Bone to Pivot" to move the camera's pivot to the selected bone.
+1. Press Z or click "Selected Physics Object to Pivot" to move the camera's pivot to the selected physics object.

 1. Click "Remove Model" to delete the model.

 1. You can scroll in/out to zoom the viewport camera, alongside using middle mouse to orbit the viewport.

-1. Press F2 to toggle the UI.

-1. Press F5 to save a screenshot.
+1. Press F2 to toggle the UI and press F5 to save a screenshot.
+You've just made a poster!

 ## Controls